survivorbat/portfolio/README.md

 ## Known quirks

-* Static files are currently served through the node backend, I prefer to server them through the Nginx webserver in order to let Nginx do the heavy lifting with static files
+* Static files are currently served through the node backend, I prefer to serve them through the Nginx webserver in order to let Nginx do the heavy lifting with static files